sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 ## Support forum

-This week, we have made our support forum on Discord read-only, meaning that you can no longer ask support-related questions there.
+This week, we have made our support forum on Discord read-only, meaning you can no longer ask support-related questions there.
 Instead, we have launched a new [support forum](https://community.sourcegraph.com/) that provides better tools to help answer your questions more quickly.
 Please note that Discord is not going away; it will still be available for chatting with other community members. 🙂

-If you have a Pro or Enterprise account we encourage you to email [support@sourcegraph.com](mailto:support@sourcegraph.com) for any issues related to your account, especially billing or other sensitive account information.
+If you have a Pro or Enterprise account, we encourage you to email [support@sourcegraph.com](mailto:support@sourcegraph.com) with any issues related to your account, especially billing or other sensitive account information.

 ## Changelog